-Reliability has also been overhauled and plays a key part in decision making.
+Reliability has also been overhauled and plays a key part in decision-making.
 Unlike in previous years, components on the engine and the gearbox get worn and it is up to the player to manage and change these when necessary.
-Failure to do this could result in a drop in power in the race, loss of gears or, ultimately, a failure.
+Failure to do this could result in a drop in power in the race, the loss of gears, or, ultimately, a failure.
 When I was leading In Spain my engine failed with two laps to go.
 Before the race, I had considered changing it before deciding I didn’t need to, and low and behold, it failed.
 Lesson learned.

 Upgrading these components is just a matter of completing helpful practice programs and earning resource points.
 If you just head straight for qualifying and the race, you will lose valuable points that will drop you back in the very real development race.
 Codemasters has made practice feel more than an unnecessary time sink; you have to complete laps to earn points get further ahead.

 F1 2017 is not perfect.
 The career mode can be overwhelming for even the biggest F1 nerd, and the animations outside of the cockpit, including podium celebrations, are the same as last year, just with a new lick of paint.
 The classic cars, while a great addition, still feel limited.
 You can’t race old v new, and sometimes you have to stare at the backend of the same McLaren in a race because copies are needed to fill the field and make it fair.